Dquez/bamazon/README.md

 Running an npm install should install all of the dependencies you need to get this project started.

-Make sure you use the normal GitHub.
-Because this is a CLI App, there will be no need to deploy it to Heroku.
-This time, though, you need to include screenshots, a gif, and/or a video showing us that you got the app working with no bugs.
-You can include these screenshots or a link to a video in a `README.md` file.

 ## Main tasks

 ### Customer View